khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

 To do this, the lambda function calls the epie function and gives its second argument - "allvalues" - the values in the FDI column.
 The "absolute" variable then does the heavy-lifting and calculates individual percentages with respect to the total sum of values.

 The epie function then returns the result, to 1 decimal place.

+ax.pie() also calls upon that previously mentioned explode variable (told you), as well as the colours.
+There are many arguments ax.pie() can take, so I'd encourage you to look into the documentation.
-Using "fig, ax" is, as I'm sure if you're reading this you know, just to build the base of a content-less pyplot.
+Using "fig, ax" is, as I'm sure if you're reading this you know, used to build the base of a content-less pyplot.

 Now that the mathematically heavy part is over (yes it's over) you can breathe a sigh of relief because you're almost done.